 The Federal Trade Commission has sued debt relief companies offering debt relief programs over the last couple of years.
-The FTC and IRS has investigated and found some debt relief programs to be fraudulent.
+The FTC and IRS have investigated and found some debt relief programs to be fraudulent.
 Over 12 companies have been sued and at least half a dozen are still under review.

 The IRS announced certain companies and law firms around the country offered debt relief scams on IRS taxes.
-Consumers are told, for an upfront fee, the company can provide tax relief regarding any savings made on debt.
+Consumers are told, for an upfront fee, the company can provide tax relief regarding any savings made on the debt.

 Other debt relief scams have involved upfront payments and debt consolidation or debt settlement.
 A company will promise to reduce the payments by 50 to 70 percent.
 In a month or two, the creditors are calling debtors asking why they stopped payments and telling the consumer their loan is going to collections.
 The consumer is unaware of nonpayment believing the debt has been resolved.

-Protection from debt relief is possible if the consumer researches the available debt relief programs and seeks government sanctioned assistance programs.
+Protection from debt relief is possible if the consumer researches the available debt relief programs and seeks government-sanctioned assistance programs.
 Reviews can be used as one method of researching available debt relief programs.

 Debt relief companies that ask for the following:Upfront fees Pressures consumers to make a contribution Guarantees all unsecured debt will disappear Stops communicating with the creditor and/or debtor Tells a consumer to stop making payments

 is usually an organization running a debt relief scam.
 Recognizing a scam or fraud is the main line of protection a consumer can have against fraud.
-Seeking a government backed organization or one with a Better Business Bureau (BBB) rating provides further protection against scams.
+Seeking a government-backed organization or one with a Better Business Bureau (BBB) rating provides further protection against scams.

 Claims may be filed should a consumer feel wronged.
 Claims must be filed through the police to establish a foundation for a court proceeding against the company.